Asi4nn/Shiver-Bot/README.md

 - ```PGUSER={user} PGPASSWORD={password} heroku pg:pull DATABASE_URL {local db name} --app shiver-bot```

-Copies the deployed database to a local Postgres one of your choice
+Copies the deployed database to a local Postgres one of your choice.

 - ```heroku buildpacks:add https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git```
 - ```heroku buildpacks:add https://github.com/xrisk/heroku-opus.git```

-Installs FFmpeg and Opus on your Heroku instance
+Installs FFmpeg and Opus on your Heroku instance.

 ### Copying the repo

-Make sure you make environment variables `TOKEN` and `USE_DB` to in a `.env` folder in the base directory to run the bot locally.
+Make sure you make environment variables `TOKEN` and `USE_DB` in a `.env` file in the base directory to run the bot locally.

 ### Running the bot

-Make sure to have all dependencies in ```requirements.txt``` downloaded with at least the python version listed in ```runtime.txt```
+Make sure to have all dependencies in ```requirements.txt``` (use `pip install -r requirements.txt`) downloaded with at least the python version listed in ```runtime.txt```

 Run the ```launcher.py``` file in the venv to run the bot, a ```run.bat``` file is